RWS/Sdl-Community/Language Weaver Provider/COHERE_CONTEXT.md

    These are marketing pages, not what DET-421 ultimately asks for.
 The trial is actually activated in the RWS Account Portal (`PUT /account-portal/v1/weaver/trial/{recurlyAccountId}`), and no public URL starts it, so "Start free trial" currently lands the user on pricing rather than starting anything.
 DET-555 scopes deep-link generation and portal navigation out and that work has no ticket yet.
 When it happens, both identifiers such a link needs (`businessAccountId`, `businessSubscriptionId`) arrive together in one `gw-account-web/accounts/{tradosAccountId}` response, so no extra "account context" endpoint is required.

-7. **Public naming.** The dialog copy approved in Confluence says "Trados LLM, powered by Cohere".
-The public pricing page never mentions Cohere — the product is branded **Language Weaver Pro**, "RWS's own LLM built specifically for translation".
-Six user-facing strings in `CohereSubscriptionDecisionService` name a vendor the customer-facing site does not.
-Worth settling with product before the prompts ship.
+3. **Public naming.** The dialog copy names the product **Trados LLM**, "powered by Cohere" — the wording approved in Confluence, and what currently ships.
+The customer-facing site uses neither phrase: the product is branded **Language Weaver Pro**, and the pricing page never mentions Cohere at all (the launch announcements do credit it, as "in partnership with Cohere").
+So a user reading "Trados LLM" in the prompt and clicking Buy now lands on a page selling something under a different name.
+Six strings in `CohereSubscriptionDecisionService`; worth settling with whoever owns the Confluence copy before the prompts ship.
-3. **Eligibility gate.** DET-421 scopes the journey to Trados Go / Freelance accounts.
-No such check exists; any configured cloud account is evaluated.
+4. **Eligibility gate.** DET-421 scopes the journey to Trados Go / Freelance accounts.
+No such check exists; any account that resolves an entitlement is evaluated.
-4. **`AuthenticationType.CloudAPI`.** API-credential logins identify an application rather than a person and resolve identity through `v4/accounts/api-credentials/self`, which may carry no `userRole`.
-A missing role is treated as non-admin, which is the safe default, but the endpoint has not been checked.
-5. **`GenericHTTPService`** (`Infrastructure\Http\`) now has no consumers — it existed only for the removed two-hop lookup.
-Left in place deliberately; delete if nothing else claims it.
+5. **Region.** Both the account-web host and the `users/self` host are hardcoded to EU.
+A US-region account will fail hop 1, and resolve no role, so it simply gets no prompt — the safe direction, but untested.
+The request URLs are logged so a wrong host is visible in the field.
+6. **Repeated lookups.** `RunAsync` only unsubscribes after a dialog is actually shown, so any account that resolves to "no prompt" — every paying customer included — re-runs the whole lookup on every view activation for the rest of the session.
+Unsubscribing whenever the entitlement resolves successfully would fix it.
+7. **Silent role failures.** `GetSelf` returns `(null, null)` on a non-success response without logging, so a failed role lookup is indistinguishable from a genuinely non-admin user.
+One log line would separate them.
-6. **Open product questions** from DET-421, never answered: whether to offer both "Start Free Trial" and "Buy Now" or trial only, and whether "Don't show again" is permanent or resets on entitlement state change (currently permanent).
+8. **Open product questions** from DET-421, never answered: whether to offer both "Start Free Trial" and "Buy Now" or trial only, and whether "Don't show again" is permanent or resets on entitlement state change (currently permanent).